 There are many parts of photography that change, such as preferred techniques and styles.
-In addition to that, there are many aspects of photography that do not change and that can stand the test of time.
-This is something to think about when you are creating content for your clients.
+With that being said, there are many aspects of photography that do not change and can stand the test of time.
+This is something to think about when you are creating content for your customer base.
 Evergreen content means that the information is true today, as well as five years from now.

-Even if you have plenty of content to share on your blog, you need to have a well-defined strategy.
+In order to consistently share on your blog, you need to have a well-defined strategy.
 Otherwise, more than likely, you are going to get busy and lose your momentum.
-One way to do this is to create a blog calendar that allows you to plan out exactly how many blog posts you will share per day, week, and month.
-The more planned out your blog schedule is, the easier it is for your clients to know when to look for new content from you.
+One way to stay on track is to create a blog calendar that allows you to plan out exactly how many blog posts you will share per day, week, and month.
+The more planned out your blog schedule is, the easier it is for your followers to know when to look for new content from you.

-Another part of your business that can use your attention during these next few months is social media.
-The various social media platforms are a fast (and inexpensive!) way for you to reach a larger audience.
-Understanding how to properly use social media can help you learn how to generate leads online and place your content in front of thousands of your ideal clients with minimal time and effort.
+As mentioned, various social media platforms are a fast (and inexpensive!) way for you to reach a larger audience.
+Understanding how to properly use social media can help you learn how to generate leads online and place your content in front of thousands of ideal clients with minimal time and effort.
 Here are a few social media photography tips to get you going in the right direction.

 6. Market to your Target Audience through Facebook

-Using Facebook as a part of your wedding photography marketing plan allows you to identify your target audience, and create advertising campaigns to reach out to them.
-Not only can you share your content on Facebook, you can use the boosting feature to reach clients who are looking for a wedding photographer like you.
+Using Facebook as a part of your wedding photography marketing plan allows you to identify your target audience and create advertising campaigns to reach out to them.
+Not only can you share your content on Facebook, you can use the boosting feature to reach couples who are looking for a wedding photographer like you.
 This is where understanding your target market becomes helpful to your photography business.
 Facebook Advertising allows you to create highly customized audiences to boost your posts too.

 7. Utilize your Instagram Page

 Instagram was made for photographers, and is the perfect tool for wedding photographers to use to reach new clients.
 Using Instagram as a photographer allows you to share your best images with past, current, and potential clients.
 Additionally, you can utilize hashtags to get in front of new clients, venues, and vendors.
 Create a plan for your images that includes posting your best images from each wedding on a daily or weekly basis.
 Whatever your plan is, you should be consistent so your clients know when to expect new posts from you.